 Sea urchins graze on attached or drift seaweed and kelp.
 They have specialized jaws consisting of five teeth with which they eat plant material.
-Red sea urchins are often found in aggregations whose combined feeding activities can remove all large plant material from the rocks, including kelp forests.
+Red Sea Urchins are often found in aggregations whose combined feeding activities can remove all large plant material from the rocks, including kelp forests.
 These 'urchin barrens' can have detrimental effects on kelp forests, sessile invertebrates and on other herbivores that compete for the same food resources.

 Sea urchins are eaten by sea stars and crabs, although large adults appear to be less susceptible to predation by virtue of their size and have fewer predators.
-Sea urchins are a main food source for sea otters and even the largest sea urchins are eaten by these marine mammals.
-Sea otters use rocks as a tool to crack open urchin tests.
-Sea otters have had a significant impact on red sea urchin populations in certain areas of BC.
+Sea urchins are a main food source for Sea Otters and even the largest sea urchins are eaten by these marine mammals.
+Sea Otters use rocks as a tool to crack open urchin tests.
+Sea Otters have had a significant impact on Red Sea Urchin populations in certain areas of BC.

 The presence of sea urchins is also considered a habitat attribute for northern abalone in British Columbia (COSEWIC Assessment and Update Status Report on the Northern Abalone 2009).
 Abalone larval settlement is thought to occur on encrusting coralline algae.
 The layer of encrusting algae may be maintained by sea urchins and other herbivores which, by grazing, prevent the growth and settlement of algae and sessile invertebrates.
-On the other hand, adult abalone compete for food resources with red sea urchins.